atomone-hub/atomone-docs/docs/getting-started/index.md

 order: 99
 ---

-# Overview

-The AtomOne ecosystem is all about building a decentralized future through collaboration.
-Whether you're a developer, designer, writer, or simply someone passionate about blockchain, there are plenty of ways you can jump in and contribute.

-Here’s a quick guide on how you can get started:
+# Engage with the AtomOne Community

 ## 1. Participate in Discussions

-One of the easiest ways to contribute is by simply getting involved in the ongoing discussions.
-AtomOne is a community-driven ecosystem, and your thoughts and ideas matter.
-You can:

-- Join the [AtomOne forums](https://commonwealth.im/atomone) and [Discord](https://discord.com/invite/atomone) It's a great way to ask questions, share feedback, or even just see what's happening.
+Atom.One is a community-driven ecosystem, and your voice matters.
+Join the conversation, ask questions, and share your thoughts on:

+- [AtomOne Forum](https://commonwealth.im/atomone) & [Discord](https://discord.com/invite/atomone) – Stay updated, exchange ideas, and engage with fellow community members.
+- [Twitter (@_atomone)](https://x.com/_atomone) – Follow for updates, discussions, and key announcements.
+- [Reddit (r/atomone)](https://www.reddit.com/r/atomone/) – Join in-depth discussions and share insights with the broader community.

+## 2. Participate in Governance

-- The AtomOne ecosystem is decentralized, and decisions are made through community voting.
-Check out the [governance page](https://gov.atom.one/) and get involved in shaping the future of AtomOne.
+AtomOne’s decisions are made through decentralized governance, and your participation helps shape the future of the ecosystem.
+Get involved by:

+- Checking out the [governance page](https://gov.atom.one/) – Stay informed on proposals and upcoming votes.
+- Voting on key decisions – Cast your vote on protocol upgrades, funding allocations, and community initiatives.
+- Joining governance discussions – Share your perspectives on the forum, Discord, Twitter, and Reddit.

-## 2. Contribute Code
+## 3. Contribute Code

 AtomOne is built with open-source technologies, and there are many opportunities for developers to contribute.
 Whether you’re an expert in blockchain or a developer learning the ropes, you can help improve the network.

-- [AtomOne Hub](https://github.com/atomone-hub) is where all of our current efforts are placed.
+- [AtomOne Hub](https://github.com/atomone-hub) is where all of our community’s current efforts are placed.
-- Once you're comfortable, dive into open issues, contribute fixes, build new features, or even improve these docs!
-- If you have an idea for a new project, whether it’s a dApp or an entirely new blockchain, you can use the AtomOne SDK to make it happen.

 ## 3. Build Decentralized Applications

-The AtomOne ecosystem thrives on decentralized applications (dApps) that leverage its blockchain interoperability.
-As a developer, you can create applications that interact with AtomOne based blockchains, either as a consumer or a validator.
+The AtomOne ecosystem welcomes decentralized applications (dApps) to leverage its blockchain interoperability and secure infrastructure.
+As a developer, you can create applications that interact with the AtomOne blockchain, either as a consumer or a validator.

-While we do not currently have any tutorials to cover this, maybe consider writing some.

-AtomOne is available for Leap and Keplr wallets.

-If you're looking for endpoints, check out the validator info [here](https://github.com/atomone-hub/atomone-validator-community/pulls).

 ## 4. Documentation and Writing

 Not all contributions are code-related!
 Writing clear, comprehensive documentation, tutorials, and guides is crucial to make AtomOne more accessible to new users and developers.

-We're looking for:

-- Written Tutorials
-- Video Tutorials
-- Articles

 ---